What is Trauma-Informed Yoga?

 Resilience refers to the ability for a person to recover quickly from difficulty or cope with stress.
 Trauma-informed yoga builds resilience by connecting students with inner resources that helps them to work through their discomfort, understand their experience, and separate their feelings from their actions.
 Even more, yoga can help youth release pent up tension and trauma, so that they can move on both mentally and physically.

-get trained to teach trauma-informed yoga for youth.
+Learn more and get trained to teach trauma-informed yoga for youth.

 Gain the confidence and skills to share trauma-informed yoga & mindfulness tools with youth ages 3 to 18 and help them feel safe, empowered, and self-regulated through our online training.